jonasoesch/p9/2-theory.md

-## Consideration when using animation
+## Considerations when using animation

 Animation does not automatically make transitions easier.
 Its effectiveness is highly related to two sets of principles: *congruence* and *apprehension*.
-When these principles are being violated, the effect of animation on the transition cost might be negligible of even negative.
+When these principles are being violated, the effect of animation on the transition cost might be negligible or even negative.

 ### Congruence {#sec:congruence}